-- Students who are 23 years of age or whose 23rd birthday occurs before the semester in which the student wishes to live off campus are eligible to move off campus. - •Students who live at home with their parents or legal guardians. - · Students who are married.
+• Students who are 23 years of age or whose 23rd birthday occurs before the semester in which the student wishes to live off campus are eligible to move off campus.

+•Students who live at home with their parents or legal guardians.

+· Students who are married and/or have a child.